 The people who call Lake Orion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Orion residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Orion include Irish, English, Italian, and Polish.
+Important ancestries of people in Lake Orion include German, Irish, Polish, Italian, and Scottish.

 The most common language spoken in Lake Orion is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.